 For pilgrims, poets, and fans of wide skies and spiritual places

-The northeast is home to Mashhad, Iran’s holiest city, and the final resting place of revered Persian poets like Ferdowsi and Omar Khayyam.
+The northeast is home to Mashhad, Iran’s holiest city, and the final resting place of revered Persian poets like Ferdowsi in Tus and Omar Khayyam in Neyshabur.
 But beyond the shrines and mausoleums, this region unfolds into plains, low mountains, and silent steppe landscapes dotted with history and mysticism.

 - Best Time to Visit: